Our Services / Other Resources / Geriatric Assessment

 Who performs a geriatric assessment?

-A geriatric assessment can be done in many different settings such as: a hospital, nursing home, outpatient clinic, physician's office or the patient's home.
+A geriatric assessment can be done in many different settings such as: a hospital, nursing home, outpatient clinic, physician's office, or the patient's home.
 The assessment is comprehensive in scope, and thus, can only be successfully conducted by a multi-disciplinary team of experts.
-This team might include: physicians, social workers, physical and/or occupational therapists, dieticians, psychologists, pharmacists, and geriatric nurse practitioners.
+This team may include physicians, social workers, physical and/or occupational therapists, dieticians, psychologists, pharmacists, and geriatric nurse practitioners.

 You can request a referral for a geriatric assessment from a primary care physician or contact a Geriatric Assessment Center.